bulletmark/edir/README.md

-## EDIR - Rename, Remove, and Copy Files and Directories Using Your Editor
+## EDIR - Rename, Remove, Copy, and Create Files and Directories Using Your Editor
 [![PyPi](https://img.shields.io/pypi/v/edir)](https://pypi.org/project/edir/)
 [![AUR](https://img.shields.io/aur/version/edir)](https://aur.archlinux.org/packages/edir/)

-[`edir`][edir] is a command line utility to rename, remove, and copy filenames and directories using your text editor.
+[`edir`][edir] is a command line utility to rename, remove, copy, and create filenames and directories using your text editor.
 Run it in the current directory and `edir` will open your editor on a list of files and directories in that directory.
 Each item in the directory will appear on its own numbered line.
 These numbers are how `edir` keeps track of what items are changed.
-Delete lines to remove files/directories, edit lines to rename files/directories, or duplicate line numbers to copy files/directories.
+Delete lines to remove files/directories, edit lines to rename files/directories, duplicate line numbers to copy files/directories, or add new lines (without numbers) to create new files/directories.
 You can also switch pairs of numbers to swap files or directories.
 If run from within a [Git](https://git-scm.com/) repository, `edir` will [use Git](#renames-and-deletes-in-a-git-repository) to rename or remove